 | Epieos | 30 full requests/month | No | Also no |

-| Icypeas | 10 credits per found profile | $89 is short, $499 covers 10,000 reverse lookups worth of credits | Watch credit burn |
+| Icypeas | 10 credits per found profile | $89 is short, $499 covers 10,000 reverse lookup credits | Watch credit burn |

 | NinjaPear | Usage-based B2B data platform | Depends on credits used across person + company workflow | Strongest strategic fit |

-Volume exposes truth fast.
+Volume exposes bad choices fast.

-My hot takes after redoing this piece for 2026
+My hot takes

 Most reverse email lookup tools are optimized for demos, not systems